-If a Change of Control occurs, each Holder of exchangeable preferred stock will have the right to require CCIC to repurchase all or any part (but not any fractional shares) of that Holder's exchangeable preferred stock pursuant to a Change of Control Offer.
-In the Change of Control Offer, CCIC will offer a payment in cash equal to 101% of the aggregate Liquidation Preference of exchangeable preferred stock repurchased plus accrued and unpaid dividends and Liquidated Damages, if any, on the exchangeable preferred stock repurchased, to the date of purchase.
-The determination of the purchase price is subject to the right of Holders of record on the relevant record date to receive dividends and Liquidation Damages, if any, due on the relevant dividend payment date.
-Within 30 days following any Change of Control, CCIC will mail a notice to each Holder describing the transaction or transactions that constitute the Change of Control and offering to repurchase exchangeable preferred stock on the date specified in the notice.
+If a Change of Control occurs, each Holder of exchangeable preferred stock will have the right to require CCIC to repurchase all or any part (but not any fractional shares) of that Holder's exchangeable preferred stock pursuant to the offer described below (the "Change of Control Offer").
+In the Change of Control Offer, CCIC will offer a payment in cash equal to 101% of the aggregate liquidation preference of exchangeable preferred stock repurchased plus accrued and unpaid dividends and Liquidated Damages, if any, on the exchangeable preferred stock repurchased, to the date of purchase (the "Change of Control Payment").
+The determination of the purchase price is subject to the right of Holders of record on the relevant record date to receive dividends and Liquidated Damages, if any, due on the relevant dividend payment date.
+Within 30 days following any Change of Control, CCIC will mail a notice to each Holder describing the transaction or transactions that constitute the Change of Control and offering to repurchase exchangeable preferred stock on the date specified in the notice (the "Change of Control Payment Date").
 The Change of Control Payment Date shall be no earlier than 30 days and no later than 60 days from the date the notice is mailed, pursuant to the procedures required by the certificate of designations and described in such notice.